Gwich'in Traditional Caribou Skin Clothing

 Each replicated outfit is made from 7 caribou skins and sewn with sinew.
 Silverberry seeds, porcupine quills, beads, wool, embroidery floss and fringes have been used to decorate each garment, with the wool and floss being substitutes for wrapping the fringes with quills.
 The overall look of each community's outfit is slightly different as the seamstresses from each community decided to use different colours and combinations of quills, beads, wool, and floss.

-The outfits are on exhibit in each of the four Gwich'in communities and at the Prince of Wales Northern Heritage Centre in Yellowknife.
+The outfits are on exhibit in each of the four Gwich'in communities and the outfit in the collection of the Prince of Wales Northern Heritage Centre is currently on exhibition at the National Gallery of Canada.